REMOTE Auditions for the RFA Summer Musical- Sweeney Todd

 Sweeney Todd auditions are open to those entering 9th grade thru adults.

-Sweeney Todd rehearsals will run from April 5 through July 2.
-Rehearsals will be 2 nights a week through April and May, and 3 times a week in June, with more rehearsals as we get closer to performance week.
+Rehearsals will be 2 nights a week through June and July, with more rehearsals as we get closer to performance week.

 “One of the darkest musicals ever written, Sweeney Todd is the unsettling tale of a Victorian-era barber who returns home to London after fifteen years of exile to take revenge on the corrupt judge who ruined his life.
 When revenge eludes him, Sweeney swears vengeance on the entire human race, murdering as many people as he can, while his business associate Mrs. Lovett bakes the bodies into meat pies and sells them to the unsuspecting public.
 Perhaps composer/lyricist Stephen Sondheim’s most perfect score, Sweeney Todd is lush, operatic, and full of soaring beauty, pitch-black comedy and stunning terror.
 It’s one of the signal achievements of the American musical theater of the last fifty years, and it’s the high water mark of Sondheim’s six remarkable collaborations with director Harold Prince.”